 Under GST, an ISD (Input Service Distributor) can procure invoices for the services utilized by its sub-branches, and proportionately distribute the ITC to them.
 This ITC distribution is captured through form GSTR 6.
-The following points can come in handy for you to distribute while distributing Input Tax Credit through GSTR 6.
+The following points can come in handy for you while distributing Input Tax Credit through GSTR 6.

 An ISD can distribute the credit available against an ISD Invoice that contains the prescribed details as mentioned in Rule 54 of CGST rules, which clearly indicates the use of such invoice only for distribution of input tax credit.
 Similarly, for a reduction in credit, an ISD credit note containing the prescribed details as mentioned in Rule 54 of CGST rules needs to be issued.

 An ISD can distribute an amount of input credit that does not exceed the amount of credit available for distribution.
 Furthermore, the credit of tax paid on input service attributable to a recipient shall be distributed only to that recipient.
 In the case of more than one recipient, the credit shall be distributed pro-rata on the basis of the turnover of such recipient to the aggregate of turnover of all such recipients to whom such input service is attributable and which are operational during the year.

 The input tax credit that is required to be distributed to one of the recipients ‘R1’, whether registered or not, from amongst the total of all the recipients to whom input tax credit is attributable, including the recipient(s) who are engaged in making exempt supply, or are otherwise not registered for any reason, shall be the amount, “C1”, to be calculated by applying the following formula –